Mercedes-Benz CL-Class: Second generation (C215; 1998–2006)

-The CL63 AMG was produced only in November 2001 and just 26 examples were sold.
+The CL 63 AMG was produced only in November 2001 and just 26 examples were sold.
 The engine produced 438 bhp and 390 lb-ft of torque between 2,500 - 5,800 rpm, with a peak of 457 at 4,400 rpm.
-The V12-powered CL63 AMG was only sold in Europe and Asia.
+The V12-powered CL 63 AMG was only sold in Europe and Asia.
 Mercedes-Benz never offered the C215 CL63 for sale; all were sold exclusively through AMG.

-Only 55 examples of thee 2000 CL55 AMG F1 Edition were manufactured, as a tribute to the modified Safety Car version used in Formula One during the and seasons.
+Only 55 examples of thee 2000 CL 55 AMG F1 Edition were manufactured as a tribute to the modified Safety Car version used in Formula One during the and seasons.
 The engine was a naturally-aspirated 5.4-liter V8 producing 354 bhp at 5,500 rpm, and 391 ft lbs of torque at 4,100 rpm.
 It was reportedly the first production road car to feature carbon ceramic brakes, using ceramic Brembo vented and cross drilled disc brakes.

 From 2000 through 2002, the V12-equipped cars featured a cylinder deactivation system marketed as Active Cylinder Control.
 The deactivation feature allowed improved fuel economy for the CL 600, compared to the CL 500, notably during highway driving where six-cylinder operation could activate.
 The V12 engine was not unlike two Mercedes six-cylinder series engines mated to a common crank with appropriate engine monitoring systems.
 However, cylinder deactivation was dropped with the introduction of the 500 PS bi-turbo V12.

 Exclusive “Designo” packages featured custom color metallic paint, custom color Nappa leather interior and exotic wood trims, in three variants: Designo Cashmere, Designo Espresso and Designo Silver.
 Additional variants can be found on rarer models.
 An optional granite trim could be specified in lieu of wood trim.

 In 2003, the engine options changed.
 The naturally aspirated V8 in the CL 55 AMG was replaced with a supercharged V8, allowing the car to accelerate from 0-60 mph in 4.27 seconds according to Motor Trend, while the CL 600's V12 had 2 turbochargers added and a slight displacement reduction, from 5980 cc to 5513 cc.
 Both cars produced 500 PS, with the distinction being the quietness of the CL 600.
-The CL 600 was conservatively rated by Mercedes-Benz as not to take sales away from the CL 55 AMG.
-A dyno tested stock CL 600 was closer to 540 hp.
-Car and Drivers acceleration test delivered a 0-60 mph time of 4.3 seconds.
 The more powerful CL 65 AMG (2004-2006) produced 612 PS.
-These numbers are the stock performance ratings for the CL 65 AMG.
+2003 also saw the introduction of a new 7-speed 7G-Tronic automatic transmission for the CL 500 variant only.